salveron/VZD_homeworks/README.md

 ## 01

-The task itself was to download nearly 7,000 pages from the internet, parce and store them in tables (aka **web-scraping**).
+The task itself was to download nearly 7,000 pages from the internet, parse and store them in tables (aka **web-scraping**).
 Then we needed to visualize some interesting patterns in the data using **Python** and its `numpy`, `pandas`, `matplotlib`, `seaborn` and other libraries.

 Here is a directory structure:

-* `homework_01_B201.ipynb` is a **Jupyter** notebook with the task text in Czech and my cdompplete solution for it.
+* `homework_01_B201.ipynb` is a **Jupyter** notebook with the task text in Czech and my complete solution for it.
-* `raw` directory contains the non-parced web pages in **HTML** that I downloaded from the internet using Python `requests` library.
+* `raw` directory contains the non-parsed web pages in **HTML** that I downloaded from the internet using Python `requests` library.
 * `dataset.csv` contains the useful data from the web pages that I extracted using **Python** `bs4` library.
 This dataset is then used to visualize the data in the second part of the task.

 ## 02

-This task was to use different binary classificators provided by `scikit-learn` library, compare them and predict the survival of the Titanic passengers.
-I used four classificators from `scikit-learn`:
+This task was to use different binary classifiers provided by `scikit-learn` library, compare them and predict the survival of the Titanic passengers.
+I used four classifiers from `scikit-learn`:
 `DecisionTreeClassifier`, `RandomForestClassifier`, `AdaBoostClassifier` and `KNeighborsClassifier`.

 The directory structure is here: